Local Number Portability Best Practices

 Decisions/Recommendations

-Old Service Providers are to ensure that ancillary service databases associated with MDNs that are porting out are cleared for the MDN within 24 hours of the switch/HLR disconnect.
+Old Service Providers are to ensure that ancillary service databases associated with telephone numbers that are porting out are cleared for the telephone number within 24 hours of the switch/HLR disconnect.

 Back to Top